Woodland Joint Unified School District (California)

 Woodland Joint Unified School District or WJUSD is a school district in Woodland, California.
 Established in July 1965, it now has a budget of over $111,200,000.
 The student population of the district was just over 10,500 in the 2018-2019 year.
 It contains: 11 elementary schools, one charter elementary school, two middle schools, two high schools, one continuation high school, and one adult education center.

+The district includes Woodland, Yolo, and most of Monument Hills.